Get Hip To The Juicer With The Most Nutrient Dense Vegetable Juice And The Sweetest Fruit Juice, That’s Powerful Enough To Pulverize Wheat Grass

 The best tip I can give you, to prevent the most oxidation, is to drink your concoctions immediately after making them.

 You can also purchase a twin gear slow juicer, instead of the more common single auger style.
-The dual augers are usually stainless steel and very slowly press the fibers through the chute to get the maximum amount of juice from them, with the smallest amount of heat and oxidation.
+The dual augers are usually stainless steel and very slowly press the fibers through the chute to get the maximum amount of juice and nutrients from them, with the smallest amount of heat and oxidation.

 Is Masticating Better Than Centrifugal?
 Not Always.